More American Graffiti: Plot

-The final scene of the movie shows Steve, Laurie, Andy and Vicki in front of the television store, Debbie and the Electric Haze in the band's van and Terry walking alone AWOL, all singing "Auld Lang Syne".
-Also, Milner is seen driving in his deuce coupe, listening to it on the radio, as he drives down the long, hilly road.
+The final scenes show Steve, Laurie, Andy, and Vicki in front of the appliance store watching the TV, Debbie, Newt and the Electric Haze in the band's van, and Terry walking alone wearing civies, now AWOL after faking his death.
+All of them are singing "Auld Lang Syne".
+Milner is in his deuce coupe at night on a hilly road while listening to the song play on the radio, driving toward his fatal encounter.

-Wolfman Jack briefly reprised his role, but in voice only.
-The drag racing scenes were filmed at the Fremont Raceway, later Baylands Raceway Park (now the site of automobile dealerships), in Fremont, California.
+Wolfman Jack briefly reprises his role, but is only heard in voice-over.
+The drag racing scenes were filmed at the Fremont Raceway, later Baylands Raceway Park, now the site of multiple automobile dealerships in Fremont, California.